zapier/zapier-platform/packages/cli/docs/cli.md

 You cannot pass both `--user` and `--account`.

+When you , you can also pass the `--include-all-compatible-versions` flag to migrate all older compatible versions of the integration.
+For example, if you have versions 1.0.0, 1.1.0 and 1.2.0 which you would like to migrate to version 2.0.0, you can run the migrate command with `fromVersion` set to 1.2.0 and use the `--include-all-compatible-versions` flag.

+**The `--include-all-compatible-versions` flag should be used cautiously as it is a bulk operation that will possibly affect more than just one version.
+It also only supports forward migrations; rolling back to a previous version would require individual migrations.**

 **Arguments**
 * (required) `fromVersion` | The version FROM which to migrate users.
 * (required) `toVersion` | The version TO which to migrate users.